-The AC Power Screen displays the AC Line Voltage and Current (Amperage) usage, as well as, the AC Line Frequency (Hz).
-The AC Amp-erage values are displayed both numerically and with horizontal bar graphs.
+The AC Power Screen displays the AC Power Source, Line Voltage and Current (Amperage) usage, as well as, the AC Line Frequency (Hz).
+The AC Power Source is displayed for Shore Power, Generator or Inverter Power.
+The AC Amperage values are displayed both numerically and with horizontal bar graphs.
 The AC Voltage values are displayed numerically.
 The AC Line Frequency is displayed in Hertz (Hz).
-This screen also displays the maximum charge draw amps setting value, as well as, the inverter status.
+This screen also displays the maximum charge draw amps setting value, as well as, the inverter(s) status.
 The Load Shed Management screen is selected from the Load Shed Button located on this screen.
+The Inverter(s) can also be turned on and off from this screen, via the Change Button to the right of the Inverter(s) Status display.